Glen Park, San Francisco: History and characteristics

-Transit through Glen Park began had started with the San Francisco and San Mateo Electric Railway opened access to southern areas of the city.
+Transit through Glen Park began when the San Francisco and San Mateo Electric Railway opened access to southern areas of the city.
 Transit was improved further in 1916, when the SF & SM was acquired by the San Francisco Municipal Railway.
 A branch of the San Francisco Public Library opened in 1927.
 Today, transit is provided by the Glen Park BART station, the J Church line of the Muni Metro, and several Muni bus lines.
 Interstate 280 is also nearby.

 Because of Glen Park's small size and mom and pop businesses, the neighborhood is sometimes described as having a village atmosphere.
 A multi-use, urban infill project opened in 2006, anchored by a natural foods grocery and a new branch library.
 Public spaces include Walter Haas Playground, Billy Goat Hill Park, and Fairmount Plaza.